On this page

 Size limits.
 Every format has an enforced maximum size to prevent unbounded inputs.
 Most are in the 64 KB to 256 KB range; specific limits are documented per format.

 No embedded pointers.
 Wire formats are self-contained.
 Offsets within a format are relative to the start of the format's buffer; there are no pointers to other userspace addresses.
-This is what makes the formats serializable.
+This is what makes the formats serialisable.

 Common building blocks